(Back to UEFA qualification)

-Few were doubting that the Soviet Union would grab one of the two berths for Italia’90 from qualification Group 3.
+Few were doubting that the Soviet Union would grab one of the two berths for Italia'90 from qualification Group 3.
 But which nation would join them?
-Was it finally time for East Germany again to progress to the finals?
-Their hardest opponents looked to be Austria, who frankly hadn’t shown too many promising signs over the last few years.
-Iceland and Turkey were not highly rated, but were known to be able to cause problems for most teams, although not a lot of people would put their money on either to qualify for Italia’90.
+Was it finally time for East Germany again to progress to the World Cup finals?
+Their hardest opponents looked to be Austria, last participating in 1982, who frankly hadn't shown too many promising signs over the last few years.
+Iceland and Turkey were not rated as contenders to qualify, but were known to be able to cause problems for most teams in individual fixtures.
+It looked to be a relatively open group behind the Soviet Union.
+Read more . . .

 Match 1: Iceland 1–1 Soviet Union

 Low-paced game played on a difficult pitch.
 Iceland should've been further ahead by the time when the Soviets got their equalizer.
 Both sides probably fine with a draw in the end.

 12 October 1988, İnönü Stadyumu (Istanbul)

 Turkey got their qualification under way, but despite being dominant for large chunks of the game against a depleted Iceland side, they were unable to gain the win which they had been looking for to kick-start their campaign.
 Tanju, a prolific scorer at domestic level, missed a late first half penalty, and the hosts would need to come back from a goal down to save a point.